Authentication

 - Test your whitelist in sandbox first — the same restriction applies to login, refresh, and all protected endpoints.

-Logout on Shutdown
+Logout on shutdown

 When your application shuts down gracefully, call POST /auth/logout to revoke all active tokens.
 This is especially important for: